peterschlosser/cyd-esp32-8048s070-pio-lvgl9-demo/README.md

 ### 6. Setup LovyanGFX Display Driver

-modify the `main.cpp` file in the following ways:
+modify the `main.cpp` file in the following way:

 1. to the top of `main.cpp`, add the #includes of the lovyan driver:
 	```cpp